 Sequence changes are not intended to facilitate additional opportunities to participate in the co-operative education’s facilitated interview process.

 Should you request a sequence change during term X when you have a work term scheduled during term X+1 then, assuming your request is to change term X+1, you will be restricted from using WaterlooWorks during your next job search.
+In some cases, it may be possible to move the Waterloo Works reduced access from the next scheduled work term to the following one (that is, to the first work term after term X+1).
+This should be reviewed with the math co-op advisors at the time the sequence change is requested.

 Note: students need to inform a math co-op advisor to have the restriction lifted when the time comes.